 The Compensation/Stock Option Committee approves the target bonus for each employee at director level and above, which includes our named executive officers, and the amount by which each individual can participate in any increase due to company or division performance, as the case may be, in excess of the operating margin target.
 Individual performance goals are established annually and generally relate to near-term strategic, financial and operational performance that supports the company's business objectives.
 A weighting is assigned to each individual performance goal.
-For fiscal year 2011:
+For fiscal year 2012:

-the target bonus for Dr. Robert J. Shillman, our Executive Chairman, was \$141,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals;

-- the target bonus for Robert J. Willett, which was increased from 55% to 60% of his annual base salary in conjunction with his promotion to our Chief Executive Officer in 2011, was \$210,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; and - the target bonus for Richard A. Morin, our Executive Vice President and Chief Financial Officer, was \$137,500, with the opportunity to earn 0-200% of this amount based on company performance and the achievement of individual performance goals.
+- the target bonus for Dr. Robert J. Shillman, our Executive Chairman, was \$135,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; - the target bonus for Robert J. Willett, our President and Chief Executive Officer, was \$210,000, with the opportunity to earn 0-300% of this amount based on company performance and the achievement of individual performance goals; and - the target bonus for Richard A. Morin, our Executive Vice President and Chief Financial Officer, was \$151,250, with the opportunity to earn 0-200% of this amount based on company performance and the achievement of individual performance goals.